LouisBrusset/ITER-magnetics-diagnostic-analysis/README.md

 - ITER Organization for providing the internship opportunity
 - MAST team for data access and support
-- École des Mines de Paris for academic supervision and providing knowlodge
+- École des Mines de Paris for academic supervision and providing knowledge

 ## 📚 References